List of Late Night with Conan O'Brien sketches: The Walker, Texas Ranger Lever

-This sketch sprang from NBC's purchase of entertainment company Universal in early 2004, creating NBC Universal.
-Conan noted that this purchase now allowed him to play clips from the show Walker, Texas Ranger starring Chuck Norris without paying any royalties.
-The "Walker Texas Ranger Lever" was a prop lever which, when pulled, would cause a supposedly random clip from the TV show to play.
-The clips were nearly always taken out of context and usually involved either Norris performing some improbable feat of heroics, or a particularly despicable act of violence being committed by a villain.
-For example, one clip involved Walker tasting the dirt in a random patch of land and determining that a plane had crashed there.
-Another involved a villainous father (played by Dan Lauria) exhorting a young boy to jump from a high ledge, insisting that he would catch the youth.
-Yet when the boy did jump the man stepped back allowing the child to hit the ground.
-The sketch would usually begin with Conan introducing the premise and then commenting that he did not intend to use the lever immediately, followed by his immediately pulling it.
-In most instances of the sketch, Conan would comment after at least one clip that the sketch was finished, after which he would pull the lever "one last time."
-After a clip is played, the camera would generally cut back to Conan for a, usually shocked, reaction.
-In late summer 2004, the bit seemed to have been retired as Chuck Norris walked in and fired a prop gun at Conan.
+This sketch sprang from General Electric's purchase of entertainment company Universal in early 2004, creating NBC Universal.
+Conan claimed that this purchase now allowed him to play clips from the show Walker, Texas Ranger starring Chuck Norris without paying any royalties via a special prop lever.
+When pulled, the lever would trigger a supposedly random clip from the show, usually taken wildly out of context and often featuring Chuck Norris performing an implausibly heroic feat or a villain committing a shockingly cruel act.
+The camera would then cut back to a typically stunned Conan.

+In most instances of the sketch, Conan would comment after at least one clip that the sketch was finished before immediately pulling the lever "one last time."
+In late summer 2004, the bit was seemingly retired once Chuck Norris walked in and fired a prop gun at Conan.
 Norris also revealed his own lever and pulled it, playing a clip showing him mock-fighting Conan with martial arts moves in the back of the studio.
 The lever did return on occasion in 2005.

-Notably, the premise of the bit was technically incorrect, since Walker was owned by CBS, Sony Pictures Television, and a few other companies; Walker just ran on NBC Universal-owned USA Network at the time.
-One of the last and most popular clips to be shown was part of a "spring cleaning" segment where they were airing jokes which they had previously developed but had not aired before.
-With the Walker clip Conan insisted that they had been too scared to air it when they had originally discovered it, explaining "Once you see it.
-You'll understand why."
-The clip in question involved a young Haley Joel Osment informing the characters, in a rather cheerful manner, that "Walker told me I have AIDS."
-When the camera cut back to the studio for a reaction shot, Conan simply stood up, walked to a corner of the stage where he stood for a few seconds as the audience reacted in amusement and shock, and then returned to his seat where he nervously chuckled and wished to introduce a commercial break, though continued the 'Spring Cleaning' segment.
+Notably, the premise of the bit was technically a fabrication, since Walker was owned by CBS, Sony Pictures Television, and a few other companies; Walker merely ran on NBC Universal-owned USA Network at the time.